sisoe24/hammerspoon-vscode/README.md

 ### 1.3.2. `hammerspoon.reloadConfiguration`

-This will reload the Hammerspoon internal configuration. **NOTE**: `hs.ipc` must be installed and called at the beginning of your `init.lua` file. ([read more](http://www.hammerspoon.org/docs/hs.ipc.html)).
+> NOTE: `hs.ipc` module is required for this command to work.
+To install it, execute `hs.ipc.cliInstall()` in your Hammerspoon environment and call it at the beginning of your `init.lua` with `require('hs.ipc')` ([read module documentation](http://www.hammerspoon.org/docs/hs.ipc.html)).
+Also, if you are on an Apple silicon Mac, you might need to follow [those instructions](https://github.com/Hammerspoon/hammerspoon/issues/2930#issuecomment-899092002) to properly install the module.

-This command can also be access via a button in the Editor Toolbar.
+This command will reload the Hammerspoon internal configuration.
+It can also be accessed via a button in the Editor Toolbar.

 ## 1.4.
 Known Issues